Hero background

 FAQs

-⛰️ Your inn in Otaki
+⛰️ Your guesthouse in Otaki

-🛏️ Rooms and comforts
+🛏️ Rooms and comfort

 Shared rooms (2–4 people) with beds and linen provided